TCLamnidis/BareBonesBash/README.md

 ## The Lord of the Pipes: One command to do them all.

-After that tangent, lets get back to our back to our regularly scheduled program(ming)!
+After that tangent, let's get back to our regularly scheduled program(ming)!

 We will now try out three semi-related commands to make viewing the contents of a file, and begin to familiarise with the most important functionality of